How To Insulate A Camper For Winter Use

 Clicking this link to make a purchase may earn us a commission at no additional cost to you.

-In addition to your pipes, if you keep your RV water hose connected to the city water supply you’ll need to insulate that, as well.
+In addition to your pipes, if you keep your RV water hose connected to the city water supply, you’ll also need to insulate that.
 Check out our guide on how to keep your RV water hose from freezing for the 3 best methods to do just that.

 Empty The Tanks Only When Necessary

-When the temperatures are extremely low, it’s better to keep your tanks closed as much as you can and only open them for dumping.
+When the temperatures are extremely low, it’s better to keep your tanks closed as much as possible and only open them for dumping.
 Leaving them connected to a drainage dump, for example, will allow cold air to creep in much faster.

-If you must keep your sewer hose attached to the drain, be sure to keep that insulated and heated, as well.
+If you must keep your sewer hose attached to the drain, keep that insulated and heated, as well.
 Check out our guide on how to keep an RV sewer hose from freezing for more detailed information.

 Insulate The Tanks